Transgenic Animals - Methods, Examples and Applications

 Physical Methods

-Mechanism and Procedure: DNA is directly injected into the nucleus of the cell.
+• Microinjection: DNA is directly injected into the nucleus of a cell using a fine needle.

 Chemical Methods